bitegarden/bitegarden.github.io/_posts/2025-06-02-export-sonarqube-reports_en.md

 Do you use SonarQube and need to export professional reports on your code quality?
 Not satisfied with the native report provided by SonarQube?

-Then the **Report Plugin for SonarQube™** by bitegarden is the tool you’ve been looking for.
+Then the **Report Plugin for SonarQube&trade;** by bitegarden is the tool you’ve been looking for.

-<h2>What is Report Plugin for SonarQube™?</h2>
+<h2>What is Report Plugin for SonarQube&trade;?</h2>

-The **Report Plugin for SonarQube™** is a professional plugin that allows you to export detailed and customizable reports on your code quality directly from the SonarQube™ interface.
+The **Report Plugin for SonarQube&trade;** is a professional plugin that allows you to export detailed and customizable reports on your code quality directly from the SonarQube&trade; interface.
 No complex setup.
 No external tools required.

 With this plugin, you can: